kokukuma/dbsc-example/README.md

 ### Prerequisites

 - Go 1.17 or later
-- Chrome 115 or later (for native DBSC support)
+- Chrome Canary 136.0.7059.0 or later (for native DBSC support)

 ### Installation